Have you noticed your child’s head protruding above their car seat? It’s happening, mama. It’s probably time to start looking for a new car seat.

 A seatbelt should lie firmly on the middle of your child’s shoulder and the lap belt should sit low on their thighs (5).
 Make sure the seat belt is not twisted.
 Most booster seats also come with belt guides to help you get the correct fit too.

 If you happened to glance at the mysterious date printed on the side of your child’s car seat and it’s passed, you need a new seat.
 What many people don’t realize is that car seats do expire and their expiration dates need to be paid attention to.

 Car seats expire for a few different reasons (6):

 - Materials break down over time: Car seats are mostly plastic.
 Over time, the constant temperature changes will cause the plastic to deteriorate as it’s constantly expanding and contracting.
 The metal of the car seat frame can also rust over time.

 - Wear and tear: Car seats go through a lot on a day-to-day basis.
 They’re constantly being taken out and reinstalled and they’re subject to plenty of messes, both solid and liquid, speeding up its deterioration over time.

 - Replacement parts stop being produced: After so many years, car seat manufacturers stop making replacement parts for certain seats.

 - Safety standards change: Safety standards are constantly evolving to ensure your child’s safety.
 With these changing standards, certain car seats may no longer meet all of the safety guidelines.

 You’ll also want to consider switching car seats if you get into an accident.
-If you have been involved in a car crash which was moderate or severe, your child’s seat will need to be changed (8).
+If you have been involved in a car crash that was moderate or severe, your child’s seat will need to be changed (7).

 There are, however, instances where the seat may be usable even after a crash, and this would be the case for some “minor” accidents.
 A minor car accident can be classified as: